The Maryland Equity and Inclusion Leadership Program | About | Program Staff

 Kelechi Ekpagu, Ph.D.

-Dr. Ekpagu is an Associate Professor in the School of Public & International Affairs, University of Baltimore.
-She is also a Fulbright Specialist.
-Dr. Ekpagu has an M.P.A. in public management and finance, and a Ph.D. in public policy, specializing in planning and economic development.
-At the Federal Reserve Bank of Atlanta, she worked on various community and economic development strategies for assisting low- and moderate-income people and communities.
-As the Safe Routes to School program coordinator for the State of Georgia, Dr. Ekpagu managed the program’s $17.1 million in federal funding to improve bicycle and pedestrian accommodations for school-aged children across the state and thereby enhance health outcomes, as well.
-As a program consultant at Global Evaluation and Applied Research Solutions (GEARS) Inc., she provided technical assistance to the CDC and other federal agencies toward more effective and efficient public health programs.
+Dr. Ekpagu has extensive experience in the public, private, and nonprofit sectors.
+At the Federal Reserve Bank of Atlanta, she worked on community and economic development strategies for assisting low- and moderate-income people and communities.
+As a program manager for the State of Georgia, she managed the program’s $17.1 million in federal funding to improve bicycle and pedestrian accommodations for school-aged children across the state and thereby enhance health outcomes, as well.
+As a management consultant for the CDC, GSA and other federal agencies, she provided technical assistance, organizational assessments, and program evaluations.

 Lorenda Naylor, Ph.D.